ozcanarican/webhook-admin/README.md

 For such times, you may run the command as background task.
 You will start the command without waiting to finish.

 ## Webhook Details
-To get more information about last execution of the webhook, you may click on the **last execution time** on the **Manage Hooks** window.
+To get more information about last execution of the webhook, you can click on the **last execution time** on the **Manage Hooks** window.
 The code template block will change and show you executer IP address and the result of the code.